The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Smirnov's identity in the presence of a boundary

 We consider the honeycomb lattice, embedded in the complex plane $\cs$ in such a way that the edges have unit length.
 This allows us to consider vertices of the lattice as complex numbers.
-It is also convenient to start and end \saws\ at a mid-edge of the lattice.
-We restrict the lattice to a half-plane, bounded by a horizontal surface consisting of \emm weighted sites, (Fig.~\ref{fig:exampleF}).
+It is also convenient to start and end \saws\ at a mid-edge of the lattice. {(That is, the point on an edge precisely halfway between its two incident vertices.)} We restrict the lattice to a half-plane, bounded {from above} by a horizontal surface consisting of \emm weighted sites, (Fig.~\ref{fig:exampleF}).
 We further consider a domain $D$ of this half-lattice, consisting of a finite connected collection of half-edges such that for every vertex $v$ incident to at least one half-edge of $D$, all three half-edges incident to $v$ actually belong to $D$.
 We denote by $V(D)$ the set of vertices incident to half-edges of $D$.
 Those mid-edges of $D$ which are adjacent to only one vertex in $V(D)$ form the \emm boundary, $\partial D$.
 A \emm configuration, $\gamma$ consists of a (single) \saw\ $w$ and a (finite) collection of closed loops, which are self-avoiding and do not meet one another nor $w$.
-We denote by $|\gamma|$ the number of vertices occupied by $\gamma$ (also called the length), by $c(\gamma)$ the number of \emm contacts, with the surface (i.e. vertices of the surface occupied by $\gamma$), and by $\ell(\gamma)$ the number of loops.
+We denote by $|\gamma|$ the number of vertices occupied by $\gamma$ (also called the \emm length,), by $c(\gamma)$ the number of \emm contacts, with the surface (\emph{i.e.} vertices of the surface occupied by $\gamma$), and by $\ell(\gamma)$ the number of loops.
 See Fig.~\ref{fig:exampleF} for an example.